 - Who will receive reports and respond to recommendations?

-- How will you manage whistleblowers or persons being investigated?
+- How will we manage staff being investigated?

-- What training do staff require?
-For example, conflict of interest training, managing confidential information, mandatory reporting, managing whistleblowers / staff under investigation.
+- What training will staff require?
+For example, conflict of interest training, managing confidential information, mandatory reporting, managing whistleblowers, managing staff under investigation.

 What are the key areas to look at?

-- Tender/procurement processes and other ‘high risk’ areas for corruption.
+- Tender/procurement processes and other high risk areas of improper conduct

 - Reporting improper conduct: